ConnectedHumber/MQTT/DEVICE_MANAGER/README.md

 # DEVICE CHECKER
 This program runs from cron and checks if a device has been sending data recently.
 If last_seen is 31 days, or more, old then the visible flag is set to 0.

-If the device later comes back on line visible is set to 1 so that the device can be made visible on the AQ Map.
+The dbLoader program (from V2.04) will set visible=1 as soon as new data is seen thus making the sensor visible on the sensor map again.